krishna-waidande/krishna-waidande.github.io/system_statistic.md

 ### | Tasks | 301 total | 2 running | 251 sleeping | 0 stopped | 0 zombie |

-Total no of tasks : Total 301 task are three they might be the system level or the user level.
+`Total no of tasks` : Total 301 task are three they might be the system level or the user level.

-Running: this represents the number of tasks in a runnable state.
+`Running` : This represents the number of tasks in a runnable state.

-Sleeping: processes being blocked due to waiting for an event (e.g., time out or I/O completion).
+`Sleeping` : Processes being blocked due to waiting for an event (e.g., time out or I/O completion).
 It accounts for both interruptible (can be awaken earlier by SysV signal) or uninterruptible (completely ignoring SysV signal) processes.

-Stopped: the exact meaning here is "paused," not "terminated."
+`Stopped` : The exact meaning here is "paused," not "terminated."
 In a terminal, you can stop a program by sending it a SIGSTOP signal or pressing Ctrl-Z if it's a foreground task.

-Zombie: "A dead body without soul" might be a good analogy.
+`Zombie` : `"A dead body without soul"` might be a good analogy.
 After a child task is terminated, it is cleaned up and the only thing left is a task descriptor that includes a very important value: exit status.
 So if the number of zombies is high, that is a sign that one or more programs have a bug properly terminating child tasks.